 The Adventures of Wilhelm is one cute rat!
 Why not arrange the cover elements differently for a bookmark?

 About the covers above: The smaller covers on the bottom row are traditionally published books that the publishers no longer wished to publish.
-The rights reverted to the author and these 2 authors wanted to keep the books available to their readers.
+The rights reverted to the author and they wanted to keep the books available to their readers.
 In situations like this the author cannot use the publisher's cover.
 However, the reality is that tastes and styles change so this is often a good thing.
-That was certainly true for these 2 authors (they never liked the original covers to begin with).

 About the covers above: Book #1 was released in 2014 with no plans for a follow-up.
 In 2016, the author decided to write book #2 and never considered it as a follow-on to book #1.
 In early 2018, the author decided to write a third book (#4 above).
 At this point we recommended re-branding these as a series to assist with cross-marketing.
 But what to do about the cover and subtitle for #2?